-Regis Prograis v Josh Taylor: Rise from an Edinburgh hut to the cusp of greatness
+Meet the man who moulded world champion Taylor

 He came to the gym as a 16-year-old part-time pool attendant, but McCormack remembers a kid who had "nothing" except talent, enthusiasm and a determination to be a fighter.

-On Saturday, Taylor will make the first defence of his IBF light-welterweight title when he faces Regis Prograis in the World Super Series final.
-The American's WBA belt is also on the line.
+Sixteen years on, Taylor - Britain's first undisputed world champion in the four-belt era - puts his WBO title on the line in a dream bout with Teofimo Lopez at New York's Madison Square Garden.

-Here, McCormack tells BBC Scotland about the kid Taylor was, the man he has become and the superstar he is on his way to becoming.
+Here, McCormack tells BBC Scotland about the kid Taylor was, and the man and superstar he has become.

 'He smashed every single goal'